PrestaShop/docs/development/upgrade-module/upgrade-process-steps.md

 ## Other

-These steps don't follow any process and are independant between each others.
+These steps don't follow any process and are independent between each others.

 - CheckFilesVersion: This task is responsible to detect all local files has been modified by the merchant / developer.
 This is an important pre-requisite which warn about the potential loss of changes.
 - Error: This task can be called from any other one, and will display a specific message saying the upgrade / restore process failed.
 In case of upgrade, a restore will be suggested.
 - UpdateConfig: This task will store in a configuration file the different options selected in the web version of the module.